-- Approximately 2,626 training hours completed on compliance and ethics in 2020.
-Unlike 2019, the total hours do not reflect training for Code of Conduct as all employees are required to participate on a bi-annual basis.
-See 102-17. - Nearly 93% of employees have completed educational workshops on the topic of unconscious bias to foster an environment of inclusion and belonging, and managers have completed an additional learning on inclusive leadership. - In 2020, employee development and learning averaged 15 hours per employee.
+Approximately 6,256 training hours completed on compliance and ethics in 2021.
+The total hours reflect training for Code of Conduct as all employees are required to participate on a biennial basis.
+We achieved 100% compliance with the Code of Conduct training requirement.
+In 2021, employee development and learning averaged 18 hours per employee.